Intertwining relations for diffusions in manifolds and applications to functional inequalities: Deformed parallel transport and Commutation

 The generator of the deformed parallel translation satisfies a commutation formula.
 For all $f\in\CC^{\infty}(M)$, one has:

-This commutation formula on generators and the intertwining relation at the level of stochastic processes suggest an intertwining relation between the semi-groups $\BP$ and $\BQ$.
-This is this kind of relation we want to prove.
+This is an intertwining relation at the level of generators.
+This commutation formula on generators and the intertwining relation at the level of stochastic processes suggest an intertwining relation between the semigroups $\BP$ and $\BQ$.
+The well-known following calculation is a motivation to obtain this kind of relation.
+We assume that $\mu$ is a probability measure.
+Then, it makes sense to look forward bounds on it variance.
+We also assume that the diffusion is ergodic i.e for all~$f\in\CC_c^\infty(M)$ :